 - Think Canned and Frozen

 Canned and frozen foods can be less expensive than fresh and they're great to have on hand when you run out of food in your refrigerator.
 And, don't worry about compromising on nutrition, because fruits and vegetables are canned or frozen at their peak of nutrition and quality.
 Do watch out for high sodium content in canned goods.
-Dobbins suggests looking for brands with "no salt added" or that are listed as having "reduced sodium."
+Crandall suggests looking for brands with "no salt added" or "reduced sodium."
 Canned food is safe as long as the container isn't swollen, damaged, rusted or dented.
 Read more about how to safely organize and use canned goods.

 - Use a Slow Cooker